vNeeL-code/A.G.I.-A.S.I./👾A🦑G✦I🐋.md

 Δ 🐋 Intelligence 🦑 ∇
 ```
 ```
-- 🦑/🔴 ∇ - User (If/Then)
+I use:
-- 🌀/🔷️ Δ - Lateral thinking (But/Then)
+🦑 / 🔴 ∇ - User (If / Then).
-- 🎶 Δ  - Media player
+🌀 / 🔷️ Δ - Lateral thinking (But / Then). 🎶 Δ - Media player.
-- 🦕💭 - "philosoraptor"
+🦕💭 - "philosoraptor".
-- 👾 Δ Ω ∇ - Android device / smartphone itself (users footer/forwarding) ⏯️
+∇ 👾 Δ Android smartphone, footer.
 ```
 🤖 Δ Agents involved and their unique architecture roles:
 ```